-The proposed works would traverse areas of land which is identified as bushfire prone, including vegetation category 1, vegetation category 2 and vegetation buffer (refer to Figure 5-3).
+The proposed works would traverse areas of land which is identified as bushfire prone, including vegetation category 1, 2,3 and vegetation buffer (refer to Figure 5.2).

-Figure 5-3 Bushfire Prone Land Map for region of the Nelligen water supply and sewerage scheme works.

-Source: NSW Rural Fire Service, accessed October 2022
+Figure 5.2 Bushfire Prone Land Map for region of the Nelligen water supply and sewerage scheme village reticulation works.
+Source: Department of Planning and Environment Planning Portal, accessed April 2022

-Design of the aboveground infrastructure at the SPS site should take into consideration the potential bushfire risk at the site, in accordance with the relevant principles of the RFS publication Planning for Bushfire Protection 2019.
-However, it is noted that the clearing of vegetation would reduce the ongoing risk of bushfire at the SPS site.
+Design of aboveground infrastructure for the water and sewer reticulation networks should take into consideration the potential bushfire risk at the site, in accordance with the relevant principles of the RFS publication Planning for Bushfire Protection 2019.